zhangwei03020915/abp/docs/en/tutorials/microservice/part-03.md

 ![abp-suite-product-generated](images/abp-suite-product-generated.png)

 ABP Suite will generate the necessary code for you.
 It will take some time to complete the process.
-After the process is completed, you will see a success message click the *OK* button.
+After the process is completed, you will see a success message, click the *OK* button.

 ![abp-studio-catalog-service-build-and-start](images/abp-studio-catalog-service-build-and-start.png)